MicrosoftDocs/quantum-docs/articles/optimization-async-io.md

     # Create jobs
     jobs = [await solver.submit(problem) for problem in problems]

-    # Fetch the job results and post-process them
+    # Fetch the job results and post-process them asynchronously
     return await asyncio.gather(*[get_cost(job) for job in jobs])

 # Asynchronously solve a list of problems and get the costs.